pninci13/pninci13/README.md

-## Hi there, I'm Pedro, Welcome to my Profile :) 👋
+## Hi there, I'm Pedro, Welcome to my Profile =)

-### I'm a Computer Engineering Student!!
+### I'm a Computer Engineering Student and Software Engineer!!
-⚡ I’m currently learning C, Java and some other cool languages.<br />
-⚡ 2021 Goals: Contribute more to projects and programming in general and be a better person :)<br />
-⚡ Fun fact: I love running and cycling<br />
+⚡ I’m currently working on my final project for College, a music recommedation app<br />
+⚡ I have worked with Android, Java and Kotlin.
+And also Pythonb for AI model training <br />

 <!-- [MY STATS] -->
 <div>